ComputationalRadiationPhysics/picongpu/docs/source/models/atomic_physics.rst

 FLYonPIC is based on tracking the atomic state of ions as a particle attribute of ion macro particles, with each "macro-ion" representing a phase space sample of exactly one atomic state.

 .. note::
-   FLYonPIC tracks only FlyCHK super configurations.

-   i.e. FLYonPIC distinguishes only between states differing in the number of electron contained in atomic shells
+   FLYonPIC tracks only FlyCHK super configurations, i.e., FLYonPIC distinguishes only between states differing in the number of electron contained in atomic shells.

    Example: (1s^2)(2s^1 2p^2) and (1s^2)(2p^3) would be considered the same state (2,3,0, ...) by FLYonPIC.